mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 can potentially tow any size vessel provided it has the Thrust to do so.

-A ship’s Thrust must be recalculated when it tows another ship or object, using the combined tonnage of both ships; therefore, the manoeuvre drive will be operating at a lower Thrust.
+A ship's Thrust must be recalculated when it tows another ship or object, using the combined tonnage of both ships; therefore, the manoeuvre drive will be operating at a lower Thrust.
 A ship towing an object in